clivoa/awesome-security-feeds/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 ![Python](https://img.shields.io/badge/Python-3.11%2B-brightgreen)

 A **curated, structured and automation-friendly** collection of security RSS/Atom sources.
+Based on https://securityfeeds.org/

 This repository is **independent** (it can be used on its own), but the generated lists are also consumed downstream by projects such as **S33R** (security news aggregation / briefings).